getcarina/getcarina.com/_tutorials/data-stores-redis.md

     $ echo $REDIS_HOST:$REDIS_PORT
     ```

-1. Testing the results
+1. Testing the connection

-    Now let us test our connection.

     ```bash
     $ docker run --rm redis redis-cli -h $REDIS_HOST -p $REDIS_PORT -a mysecretpassword 172.99.78.231:32769>
     ```

-    Now type in `PING` and you should see `PONG` come back.
+    Type in `PING`.
+You should see `PONG` come back.
 You should
     now have a functional Redis server requiring authentication.

-Now
-    we'll set and get a key.
+1. Set and get a key.

     ```bash
     $ docker run --rm redis redis-cli -h 172.99.78.231 -p 32769 -a mysecretpassword set redis:on:carina true